ibm-cloud-docs/watsonxdata/known_issues.md

 ## View Access control with `DEFINER` mode
 {: #known_issues18108}

 Vews defined in `DEFINER` mode cannot be accessed by another user even if access is granted.
-The `DEFINER` is the defacult mode.
+The `DEFINER` is the default mode.

 **Workaround:** Redefine views with `SECURITY INVOKER` mode in their DDL statements.